BartDeWaal/ERPN/README.md

 #### Exponent
 Bound to `p` (p for power).
 Calculates y^x.

+#### GCD (Greatest common divisor)
+Bound to `#`.
+Calculates the largest integer divisor of both x and y.

+For example, the GCD of 8 and 12 is 4.

+Is only defined on integer values.

 #### Logaritm (base 10)
 Bound to `l`.
 Calculates the 10-log of x.